dcramer/panelkit/README.md

 ### SceneTile

-A tile which can be clicked to activate a scene.
+A tile which can be pressed to activate a scene.

 `type`